Jet launching from the Kerr black hole magnetosphere: An electrogeodesic approach: Discussion

-The present model relies on the simplest Kerr magnetosphere which consists in the vacuum magnetic monopole configuration.
-As we reviewed in the Section~\ref{A}, this exact solution is selected from the fundamental symmetries of the Kerr geometry and corresponds to the Penrose current (\ref{Penrose}) of the Kerr black hole.
+The model relies on the simplest Kerr magnetosphere, which consists of the vacuum magnetic monopole configuration.
+As we reviewed in Sec.~\ref{A}, this exact solution is selected from the fundamental symmetries of the Kerr geometry and corresponds to the Penrose current (\ref{Penrose}) of the Kerr black hole.
 Therefore, it is intimately tied to the existence of a Killing-Yano tensor in this geometry.
 In turn, this exact solution of the source-free Maxwell equations in the Kerr geometry can also be recovered as the test field limit of the Kerr-Newman magnetosphere with a non-zero magnetic charge and a zero electric one.
 The key motivation for focusing on this Kerr magnetosphere model is that it belongs to the few exact solutions for which the motion of charged particles is fully separable.
-In Section~\ref{B}, we have reviewed in detail the geometrical condition (\ref{COND}) for a magnetosphere to preserve the Carter constant which ultimately ensures the separability, and have shown that among the models of magnetosphere built from the Killing symmetries, only the Killing-Maxwell system, based on the principal tensor, and the Penrose current, based on the KY tensor, satisfy this key condition.
+In Sec.~\ref{B}, we have reviewed in detail the geometrical condition (\ref{COND}) for a magnetosphere to preserve the Carter constant which ultimately ensures the separability, and have shown that among the models of magnetosphere built from the Killing symmetries, only the Killing-Maxwell system, based on the principal tensor, and the Penrose current, based on the KY tensor, satisfy this key condition.
 The first two sections thus provide a general self-contained review on (i) the different models of Kerr magnetospheres based on the Killing symmetries and (ii) the necessary conditions for the electrogeodesic motion to be separable.
-While most of the results presented in these first two sections are known, we have also included new results.
-In particular, in Section~\ref{A3}, we have shown that besides the Wald construction, one can also use the commuting Killing vectors and the Hodge duality to build a new non-vacuum exact solution of the test Maxwell equations.
-This provides the solution (\ref{newsol}), which describes a radially growing toroidal magnetic field surrounding the Kerr geometry.
-Whether this new solution can be useful at the vicinity of the hole remains to be studied.
-This concludes the summary of the first two sections intended to review the required material for our investigation of the motion of charged particles in the magnetized Kerr black hole.
+While most of the results presented in these first two sections are known, although not in this self-contained form, we have also included new results.
+In particular, in Sec.~\ref{A3}, we have shown that besides the Wald construction, one can also use the two commuting Killing vectors and the Hodge duality to build a new non-vacuum exact solution of the test Maxwell equations.
+This provides the new solution (\ref{newsol}), which describes a radially growing toroidal magnetic field surrounding the Kerr geometry.
+Whether this new solution can be useful in the vicinity of the black hole remains to be studied.
+This concludes the summary of the two sections intended to review the required material for our investigation of the motion of charged particles in the magnetized Kerr black hole (Secs.~\ref{secA} and \ref{B}).
 Let us now summarize the application to the jet launching mechanism.